ThellraAK/lxc-scripts/syncthing/readme.md

 Device-ID is a syncthing device you'd like added as an introducer, and autoaccepter.

 Relay Address is the address of a private relay you've set up, if you don't want to depend on NAT transversal, or 3rd parties helping you punch through NAT.

+Username/password variables in privscript really don't want to work, had to replace it in the bottom to get everything working